Shannon's Channel Capacity for LLM Prompts: A DSP Approach to Token Cost

 - Recommended compression: how to restructure for higher SNR

-The visualization renders each segment as a colored bar — green for signal, red for noise, yellow for redundant — with width proportional to information density.
-It looks like an oscilloscope trace because that is what it is: a frequency spectrum of prompt density across position.
+The tool draws each segment as a colored bar.
+Green means signal.
+Red means noise.
+Yellow means redundant content.
+Bar width shows information density.
+It looks like an oscilloscope trace, because that is exactly what it is: a frequency spectrum of prompt density from start to finish.

 Why Most Prompts Have Terrible SNR

-Prompts are written by humans for AI consumers.
-Humans default to natural prose: greetings, context-setting, hedging, polite framing.
-Almost none of this matters to the model.
-The model does not care that you said "please" or "I would appreciate it if you could."
-The model does not care about context that was already established three messages ago.
-The model does not benefit from the reassuring fluency of well-formed English between two specific instructions.
+Humans write prompts the way they write emails.
+That means greetings, soft framing, and polite hedging.
+Almost none of that matters to the model.
+The model does not care that you said “please” or “I would appreciate it if you could.”
+The model does not care about context set three messages ago.
+The model does not benefit from smooth English prose between two specific instructions.

 - The role you want it to play (one sentence)